YelizavetaP/streamlit-rain/README.md

 - Real-time predictions based on user input
 - Visual representation of prediction results

-## Usage
-The model can be used for:
-- Daily rainfall predictions
-- Weather forecasting applications
-- Meteorological research

 ## Technologies Used
 - Python
 - Scikit-learn